Drive section

 A practical reading of this segment is:

-- use Westfield to give the state-line continuation a believable western New York opening
+- use Westfield to give the state-line stretch a believable western New York opening

 - let Fredonia carry the most stop weight and overnight logic